Projektoversigt

 Eager to team up with people your age to protect the environment?
 Can you picture yourself carefully scooping up a turtle egg from the sand and moving it to a safe nest until it hatches?
 Do you want to release a newborn turtle and watch it scurry over the sand and into the ocean?
 If you answered yes, then this is the project for you.

 You’ll work with a group of teenagers, and get involved in hands-on work at our Conservation Project.
 You’ll also learn directly from conservation experts.
-Together with your group, you’ll be getting your hands dirty digging in the sand for turtle eggs, counting the animals you spot in the lagoon, and more.
+Together with your group, you’ll be getting your hands dirty digging in the sand for turtle eggs, counting the animals you spot during the nature hikes, and more.
 It’s the perfect combination of conservation work and adventure!

 This High School Special gives you plenty of experience, which can help you decide if a career in conservation is for you.
 This is also a great way to add practical experience to your CV, and it will give you interesting points to talk about in applications or interviews.
 You’ll also develop your personal skills, like teamwork, planning, and communication.
 These skills can be applied to any career you pursue.